BecWardell/HonoursCode/descriptive_analysis_RW.txt

   #Finds each village, and for each village finds the THREE age groups - 1-4, 5-19 and 20+, and prints out the
   #village name, village number, total village population, mean latitude, mean long, median altitude, total number
-  #with ascaris and necator, age group, number in age group, number in age group with ascaris and necator.
+  #with ascaris and necator, age group, number in age group, number in age group with A. lumbricoides and N. americanus.

 for(i in 1:n)
 {